rayxke/kiritos-classroom/site/content/sks/spring2024/9C-english/assignment3.md

     - How well do your points support the ideas that you introduce?
     - Very clearly defined Introduction, Body and Conclusion paragraphs that work together
     - Proper MLA formatting
+    - The paper sohuld have 3 sources cited in MLA format in the Works Cited section and as in text citation.
 - Linguistic Capability **(5 pts.)**
     - Exceptional use of vocabulary
-    - Use at least 10 vocabulary words from Unit 3.
+    - Use at least 4 vocabulary words from Unit 3.
     - Proper use of idiomatic expressions
 - Appropriate Length **(2.5 pts.)**
     - This essay should meet the minimum length requirements (5 paragraphs)